-12-106 Penalties for Violation.
-Penalties shall be as established in Article 29 of these Regulations.
+10-106 Penalties for Violation.

+Penalties shall be as established in Article 25 of these Regulations.

-12-107 Amendments.
+10-107 Amendments.

 The regulations, restrictions, and boundaries set forth in this Article may from time to time be amended, supplemented, changed, or appealed to reflect any and all changes in the National Flood Disaster Protection Act of 1973, provided, however, that no such action may be taken until after a public hearing in relation thereto, at which parties of interest and citizens shall have an opportunity to be heard.
 Notice of the time and place of such hearing shall be published in a newspaper of general circulation in Marion County, Kansas.
 At least twenty (20) days shall elapse between the date of this publication and the public hearing.
-A copy of such amendments will be provided to the FEMA Region VII office.
-The regulations of this Article are in compliance with the NFIP regulations.
+A copy of such amendments will be provided to the Region VII office of the Federal Emergency Management Agency (FEMA).
+The regulations of this Article are in compliance with the National Flood Insurance Program (NFIP) regulations.

-12-108 Definitions.
+10-108 Definitions.

 Unless specifically defined below, or defined elsewhere in these Regulations, words or phrases used in this Article shall be interpreted so as to give them the same meaning as they have in common usage and so as to give this Article its most reasonable application.